The Young Blood Chronicles: Miss Missing You

-Stump catches up with Wentz in the black and white Miss Missing You, and chases him through a junk yard and a trailer park.
+Stump catches up and chases him through a junk yard and a trailer park in a fully black-and-white sequence.
 After running through and fighting in several homes, they battle head to head outside with people cheering them on.
-Wentz stabs Stump with his sword, but Stump finishes him off with his hook, then dies from his wounds.
+Wentz stabs Stump with his sword, but Stump finishes him off with his hook and then dies from his wounds.
 The Vixens retrieve the briefcase, while Wentz and Stump lay lifeless in the sand.

 Save Rock and Roll

-Samuel Caruana returns in the elevator unsure if Stump is truly evil or not, sends him to purgatory.
+The Kid returns in the elevator, unsure if Stump is truly evil or not, and sends him to purgatory.
 His evilness is tested by seeing whether he will murder someone.
-After refusing to, Stump is taken out of his trance and sent to heaven where he is met by his band mates.
-They all receive communion and meet "God" (Elton John) who presents them with powerful instruments.
-After performing in heaven, "God" sends them back to earth to "Save Rock and Roll" and, with their instruments, they transform the cult women back to good.
+After refusing to, Stump is taken out of his trance and sent to heaven, where he is met by his bandmates.
+They all receive communion and meet "God" (Elton John), who presents them with powerful instruments.
+After performing in heaven, God sends them back to earth to "Save Rock and Roll" and, with their instruments, they transform the cult women back to good.
 Unfortunately, the briefcase is opened by the evil cult and a demon (that resembles a medieval plague doctor) emerges, who then slays anyone in sight.
-The movie ends with Fall Out Boy (who are covered in blood) confronting the demon, with Wentz using his power to neutralize the demon and causing its blood to splatter on "God".
+The movie ends with the Defenders (who are covered in blood) confronting the demon, with Wentz using his power to neutralize the demon and causing its blood to splatter on God.